oneconvergence/dkube-examples/insurance/readme.md

  - Submit your Code repo with the "Add Code" button at the bottom of the screen

 ## Create Model Repo
- An output Model is created as as result of the Training job.
+ An output Model is created as a result of the Training job.
 This section explains how to create a Model repo for the output.

  - Navigate to the "Models" menu on the left
  - Select "+ Model"